qyang-nj/llios/macho_parser/docs/LC_SYMTAB.md

 };
 ```

-Symbol table contains a list of `nlist` and a string table.
-Both are part of `__LINKEDIT`.
-The string table here are exclusively used for symbols.
-Don't confuse it with `__cstring` section, which is part of `__TEXT`.

 ## String Table
 Technically string table is not a table.
-It's simple area where a bunch of strings live.
+It's simply an area where a bunch of strings live.
+It is exclusively used for symbols.
+Don't confuse it with `__cstring` section, which is part of `__TEXT`.

+We can hex dump this area to see its content. `\0` is the string terminator also the divider.

 ```
 $ ./macho_parser -c LC_SYMTAB sample.out